Introduction to CloudKit

 Now you can create a container by going to Project -> Selecting the right target -> Capabilities, and turn on CloudKit.
 Xcode may have a problem with a container – if that happens click Fix the issue, that will create a container for you.
 If this does not help, you need to select Specify custom containers and click plus icon, type the name of the container and click OK – it will now be created.

-At this I finish this post.
-In the next one I will discuss classes and show you some code.
+That’s it for the introduction.
+In the next post, I will discuss classes and show you some code.